Portugal clings to austerity on edge of abyss

 “The day that the European Central Bank can print money the crisis will end, it’s that simple,” the veteran former prime minister Soares said.

 The ECB has heard a chorus of such calls.
-Its reluctance to heed them means Portugal’s hopes may go unrealized.
+Its reluctance to heed them means Portugal’s hopes may go unrealised.